hollma/lmd-dl/README.md

 # lmd-dl
 A free and open source download manager for subscribers of the German edition of Le Monde Diplomatique.

+## Why lmd-dl?

+I enjoy reading (or listening) to the German edition of Le Monde Diplomatique.
+However, using the website [https://monde-diplomatique.de/digitale-formate](https://monde-diplomatique.de/digitale-formate) in order to download the latest issues in my preferred file formats is not enjoyable at all.
+The software `lmd-dl` tries to make LMD subscriptions more user friendly.

 ## Get lmd-dl

 You can clone the repository from Github: